riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 floating-point number, is passed as though it were a struct containing two floating-point reals.

-A struct containing one floating-point real and one integer, in either order, is passed in a floating-point register and an integer register, with the integer zero- or sign-extended as though it were a scalar, provided the floating-point real is no more than FLEN bits wide and the integer is no more than XLEN bits wide, and at least one floating-point argument register and at least one integer argument register is available.
+A struct containing one floating-point real and one integer (or bitfield), in either order, is passed in a floating-point register and an integer register, with the integer zero- or sign-extended as though it were a scalar, provided the floating-point real is no more than FLEN bits wide and the integer is no more than XLEN bits wide, and at least one floating-point argument register and at least one integer argument register is available.
 Otherwise, it is passed according to the integer calling convention.

 Unions are never flattened and are always passed according to the integer calling convention.